jbellogo/Notes/content/Options.md

 # Pricing

+Following [[Charachters#Louis Bachelier|Bechelier's]] idea, the fair price of an option should be what makes the expected return for buyers and sellers equal.
+Both parties should stand to gain or loose, the same amount.

 Now the central questions is:  What is a fair price for $C_0$ i.e. the price of the option contract?